 2002 – Sony Ericsson launches the first Multimedia Messaging Service (MMS).

-2007 – SMS hits a worldwide record of 1 billion daily exchange of text messages.
+2007 – hits a worldwide record of 1 billion daily exchange of text messages.

 And as they say, the rest is history.

-Today, SMS isn’t just your ordinary data application, but also a way to drive business growth through SMS marketing.
+Today, SMS isn’t just your ordinary data application, but also a way to drive business growth through text message marketing.

 Text marketing has unique features and advantages that a marketer will not find anywhere else.
 For example, it’s the cheapest way to communicate with customers.
 It’s easy to use and there’s literally billions of users to reach out to as long as you have their permission.